Investing Tips For Beginners & Investment Hacks To Bring The Pro Investor Out Of You!

 How will you react when you lose money?
 If you have already started investing, you have experienced losing money in stocks.
 Just like me.
 This experience is painful but valuable.

 If you want to sell at the first sign of a loss, you are risk-averse.
 Therefore, your investments should be very conservative.
-Think savings account, certificates of deposit, or short term bonds.
+Think savings account, certificates of deposit, or short term and intermediate-term bonds.
 Of course, less risk means less reward.

 On the other hand, can you think long term?
 Will you hold your investments as the stock market declines?
 Can you handle decreases in your investment portfolio?